middyjs/middy/README.md

 - [`validator`](/packages/validator): Automatically validates incoming events and outgoing responses against custom schemas
 - [`warmup`](/packages/warmup): Warmup middleware that helps to reduce the [cold-start issue](https://serverless.com/blog/keep-your-lambdas-warm/)

+## Community generated middleware

+The following middleware is created and maintained outside this project.
+We cannot guarantee for its functionality.
+If your middleware is missing, feel free to [open a Pull Request](https://github.com/middyjs/middy/pulls).

+- [`jwt-auth`](https://github.com/dbartholomae/middy-middleware-jwt-auth): JSON web token authorization middleware based on [express-jwt](https://github.com/auth0/express-jwt)

 ## Contributing

 Everyone is very welcome to contribute to this repository.
 Feel free to [raise issues](https://github.com/middyjs/middy/issues) or to [submit Pull Requests](https://github.com/middyjs/middy/pulls).